wangziqi2013/wangziqi2013.github.io/_posts/2022-08-07-fvc-in-data-caches.markdown

 a data phenomenon that a small number of frequently occurring values constitute a large portion of a program's working set and memory traffic.
 The design leverages a static dictionary, and encodes values in the cache blocks using dictionary entries.
+Since the dictionary is expected to generally capture a large portion of values in the cache block, these values can be represented by the index of the dictionary entry, which needs a smaller number of bits than the uncompressed value.
+Effective cache size is hence increased by storing two compressed cache blocks into the same slot whenever possible, achieving a maximum effective compression ratio of 2x.